Skip to main content

 Argomenti principali:

-Comparazione dei modelli Weka Workbench e Teachable Machine.
+Comparazione tra Weka Workbench e Teachable Machine.

 Attività: